cyberark/conjur-api-go/README.md

     fmt.Println("The secret value is: ", string(secretValue))

     // Retrieve a secret into io.ReadCloser, then read into []byte.
     // Alternatively, you can transfer the secret directly into secure memory,
     // vault, keychain, etc.
     secretResponse, err := conjur.RetrieveSecretReader(variableIdentifier)
     if err != nil {
         panic(err)
     }

-    secretValue, err = conjur.ReadResponseBody(secretResponse)
+    secretValue, err = conjurapi.ReadResponseBody(secretResponse)
     if err != nil {
         panic(err)
     }